Biden's National Security Team Lists Leading Threats, With China At The Top

 "China increasingly is a near-peer competitor, challenging the United States in multiple arenas — especially economically, militarily, and technologically — and is pushing to change global norms," said the report released by the Office of the Director of National Intelligence.

-The report cites China's growing military assertiveness is several regional disputes, including Taiwan, the India-China border and the South China Sea.
+The report cites China's growing military assertiveness in several regional disputes, including Taiwan, the India-China border and the South China Sea.

 "China seeks to use coordinated, whole-of-government tools to demonstrate its growing strength and compel regional neighbors to acquiesce to Beijing's preferences, including its claims over disputed territory," the report says.